About Digital Unicity.

-The Problem of Digital Abundance
+The Problem of Digital Replicability

 What Tokenization Actually Does